xhawk18/promise-cpp/Readme.md

 }
 ```

-## Class Defer
+## Global functions
-Defer object is the promise object itself.

 ### Defer newPromise(FUNC func);
-Create a new Defer object with a user-defined function.
+Creates a new Defer object with a user-defined function.
 The user-defined functions, used as parameters by newPromise, must have a parameter Defer d.
 for example --
 ```cpp